Fengyuan Lacquer Art Museum

 豐原漆藝館內部2

 The development of Taiwanese lacquer art dates back to the Japanese colonial period.
-In Taichung City, the presence of two major forestry areas, Dasyueshan and Baxianshan, provided the necessary materials for lacquerware craftsmanship.
-Additionally, the Japanese had previously planned to expand the lacquerware industry in central Taiwan, training many skilled lacquer artisans.
-With these favorable conditions, Taichung City saw a flourishing development of its lacquerware industry.
-However, after the implementation of policies aimed at forest conservation and prohibiting logging in Taiwan, there was a shortage of locally sourced timber.
-As a result, imported wood was used for making lacquerware, which is a process that is extremely time-consuming and labor-intensive.
-After 1988, due to significant changes in Taiwan's economic environment, the lacquerware industry faced considerable difficulties, leading to a gradual decline in the industry.
-As the "hometown of Taiwan lacquer art," today's Hulin Dun in Fengyuan still possesses historical value and advantageous natural resources for developing the local characteristic craft of lacquerware.
-The Fengyuan area currently has some of the few artisans in Taiwan who work with lacquer, dedicated to continuing the legacy of Taiwanese lacquer art and revitalizing the lacquerware and lacquer art industry in Taiwan.
+In Taichung City, the presence of the Daxueshan and Baxianshan forests provided the necessary materials for lacquerware craftsmanship.
+Additionally, the Japanese had plans to expand the lacquerware industry in central Taiwan, training many skilled lacquer artisans.
+With all these conditions in place, Taichung City witnessed the flourishing development of its lacquerware industry.
+However, after the implementation of reforestation and logging prohibition policies in Taiwan, there was a shortage of locally sourced wood, leading to the use of imported materials for the production of lacquerware.
+The lacquerware industry is also highly time-consuming and labor-intensive.
+After 1988, Taiwan's economic environment underwent significant changes, and the lacquerware industry faced enormous challenges, leading to a gradual decline.
+As the "hometown of Taiwan's lacquer art industry," today's Huludun in Fengyuan still holds historical value and natural environmental advantages for developing the local craftsmanship of "lacquerware."
+The Fengyuan area currently has some of the few craftsmen in Taiwan who create with lacquer, committed to continuing the legacy of Taiwanese lacquer art and revitalizing the lacquerware and lacquer art industry in Taiwan.

-Address:No. 1-1, Shuiyuan Road, Fengyuan District, Taichung City, Taiwan
+Address:No. 1-1, Shuiyuan Road, Fengyuan District, Taichung City

 Fengyuan Lacquer Art Museum Introduction

-The Lacquer Art Museum is the first public lacquer art exhibition hall in Taiwan.
-The development of lacquer art in Taiwan can be traced back to the Japanese colonial period, when the Dasyueshan and Baxianshan forestry areas in Taichung provided the materials necessary for lacquer craftsmanship.
-Additionally, the Japanese government promoted the lacquer industry in central Taiwan, nurturing many talented lacquer artisans.
-The combination of favorable geographical conditions and skilled labor led to the prosperous development of the lacquer industry in Taichung City.
-Around the 1960s, an American-funded factory named "Milpa Helo Factory" was established in Fengyuan, with Japan providing the equipment and technology, focusing on producing salad bowls that bridged wooden and lacquerware.
-Subsequently, many lacquer artisans started their own businesses, and by the 1970s, there were over 40 lacquer shops in the area.
-This period also marked the golden age of exporting lacquerware to Japan, with the majority of products being shipped from the Fengyuan area, making it a hub for lacquer art in Taiwan.
-Today, the lacquer industry has gradually moved to labor-intensive developing countries, and the flourishing lacquer art scene in Fengyuan is no longer as vibrant.
-Thus, the establishment of the Lacquer Art Museum signifies the revival and innovation of lacquer art.
-The museum is located in the picturesque Zhongzheng Park, featuring an exhibition hall and workshop on the first floor, displaying historical materials of lacquer craftsmanship and works by renowned artists.
-The second floor mainly serves as a local cultural industry exhibition room and a workshop classroom, supporting skill inheritance and educational activities.
-Hence, the Lacquer Art Museum is not only a space for static exhibitions but also serves educational, industrial, cultural, and recreational functions.
-We offer various simple DIY courses, including the production of seed necklaces and bird whistles using the modified lacquer technique, and the simple art of transferring leaf vein patterns onto lacquer trays using the Maki-e technique, allowing for personal creative expression.
-Opening hours: Tuesday to Sunday, 09:00-17:00 Address: No. 1-1, Shuiyuan Road, Fengyuan District, Taichung City Contact phone: 04-25130177 Facebook: https://www.facebook.com/豐原漆藝館-444376028984889/ Guided tours: ■ Yes □ No ■ By appointment Appointment phone: 04-25130177 Other services: ■ DIY Experience: 4-inch lacquer trays, necklaces, bird whistles, chopstick DIY courses.
-Text and images provided by the Taichung City Industrial Story Hall Development Association.
+The Lacquerware Museum is the first public lacquerware exhibition hall in Taiwan.
+The development of lacquer art in Taiwan can be traced back to the Japanese colonial period, when the forests of Dasyueshan and Baxianshan in Taichung provided materials necessary for lacquerware crafts.
+Furthermore, the Japanese cultivated the lacquer industry in the central region, resulting in a number of skilled lacquer craftsmen and contributing to the booming development of the lacquer industry in Taichung City.
+Around the 1960s, with investment from the United States and technology provided by Japan, the "Milpahero Factory" was established in Fengyuan, specializing in the production of salad bowls that fall between wooden and lacquered products.
+Subsequently, many lacquer craftsmen began to open their own businesses, and by the 1960s and 1970s, there were over 40 lacquer shops in the area.
+This period was also a golden age for exporting to Japan, with most lacquerware being exported from the Fengyuan area, making it a hub for lacquer art in Taiwan.
+Today, with the globalization of industries and the shifting focus of manufacturing, Fengyuan lacquer art is also transitioning from mass production to refined craftsmanship, continuing its legacy of innovation.
+The establishment of the Lacquerware Museum symbolizes the locomotive of lacquer innovation and revival.
+It is located in the scenic Zhongzheng Park, with the first floor serving as an exhibition and workshop space, showcasing historical materials on lacquer crafts and works by renowned artists.
+The second floor mainly features local cultural industry exhibition rooms and classrooms for workshops, supporting the teaching and learning activities of inherited skills.
+Therefore, the Lacquerware Museum not only hosts static exhibitions but also serves as an intellectual space with educational, industrial, cultural, and recreational functions.
+We offer various simple DIY courses, including making seed necklaces and bird whistles using the lacquer-changing technique, and imprinting leaf vein patterns onto lacquer trays using the maki-e technique, allowing for individual creative expression.
+Opening hours: Tuesday to Sunday, 09:00-17:00.
+Address: No. 1-1, Shuiyuan Rd, Fengyuan District, Taichung City.
+Contact number: 04-25130177.
+Guided tours: ■ Yes □ No ■ By appointment.
+Reservation number: 04-25130177.
+Other services: ■ DIY experiences: 4-inch lacquer trays, necklaces, bird whistles, chopsticks DIY courses.
+Text and images provided by the Taichung City Industrial Story Museum Development Association.

 Fengyuan Lacquer Art Museum Travel Information

-Address:No. 1-1, Shuiyuan Road, Fengyuan District, Taichung City, Taiwan
+Address:No. 1-1, Shuiyuan Road, Fengyuan District, Taichung City

 Transportation Methods:1.
-Take the train to Fengyuan Railway Station → Board bus No. 12 at Fengzhong Road (next to the police station in front of the railway station) → Get off at Shuiyuan Station → Continue walking along Shuiyuan Road for 50 meters.
-2. Take the train to Fengyuan Railway Station → Board bus [222 Fengyuan - Quchang] or [223 Fengyuan - Pingding] at the Fengyuan Bus Station → Get off at Zhongzheng Park Station (or Shuiyuan Station) → Walk back along Shuiyuan Road for 50 meters (continue walking forward along Shuiyuan Road for 50 meters).
+Take the train to Fengyuan Railway Station → Take bus No. 12 at Fengzhong Road (next to the police station in front of the railway station) → Get off at Shuiyuandi Station → Continue walking along Shuiyuan Road for 50 meters.
+2. Take the train to Fengyuan Railway Station → At Fengyuan Bus Station, take either bus [222 Fengyuan - Quchang] or [223 Fengyuan - Pingding] → Get off at Zhongzheng Park Station (or Shuiyuandi Station) → Walk back along Shuiyuan Road for 50 meters (continue walking along Shuiyuan Road for 50 meters).

 Parking Information:1.
-Parking Lot behind the Lacquerware Museum 2.
-Parking Lot of Zhenqing Temple 3.
-Parking Lot of Chung Cheng Park
+Parking lot behind the Lacquerware Museum 2.
+Parking lot at Zhenqing Palace 3.
+Parking lot at Zhongzheng Park

 Tickets:Free

-Other Nearby Attractions: GonglaopingBaoquan Sweet Handmade WorkshopWanshuanjuHuludun Cultural CenterSylvia Creative School - miniCNC Engraving Experience CenterGonglaoping Meeting Hall FarmHoufeng Bicycle PathDingjie Police StationHuludun ParkFengyuan Pacific Department Store
+Other Nearby Attractions: GonglaopingPaoquan Sweet Handmade WorkshopWanjuanjuHuludun Cultural CenterSylvia Creative Elementary School - miniCNC Carving Experience CenterGonglaoping FarmHoufeng Bike PathOld Ding Street Police StationHuludun ParkFengyuan Pacific Department Store

 Recommended Hotel Bookings